edderick/third-year-project/docs/Issues/bird_markus.md

 Is also implemented incorrectly.
 The length field should be for the value part of the tlv, not the whole thing.

+Once that issue is fixed, it turns out that Assigned prefixes relied on this brokenness to work at all.
+The if id is a weird header entry.
+Need to modify this to allow interop.